martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 ## 🌐 API Endpoints

-### � POST /pair_and_trust_by_name
+### 🔐 POST /pair_and_trust_by_name
 **Automatically pair and trust a Bluetooth device by name using D-Bus agent.**

-**⚠️ Requires root privileges** - Server must be started with `sudo`
+**✨ Auto-elevates with sudo when needed** - Server can run as regular user

 This endpoint discovers the device by name, then uses a D-Bus agent to handle PIN code requests automatically, eliminating the need for manual pairing through `bluetoothctl`.
+If the server is not running as root and the device is not already paired, it will automatically use `sudo` to elevate privileges only for the pairing operation.

 **Request Body:**
 ```json